-After completion of detailed design a call for tender was made for the major construction works in May, and the tender was awarded in late July.
-The successful contractor will commence work in August 2020, with construction estimated to take two years.
-A second tender will follow for the skatepark element of the project which will be delivered in conjunction with the major works.
+After completion of detailed design a call for tender was made for the major construction works in May 2020, and the tender was awarded in late July.
+The successful contractor, Lloyd Group, commenced on site mid-August 2020.
+A second tender followed in late 2020 for the skatepark element of the project which will be delivered in conjunction with the major works.

 In preparation, minor construction work took place in June 2020.
 During this construction period drainage works were undertaken, along with maintenance of the cliff face and preparation works for the extension of the existing rock catch fence.